chsasank/chsasank.github.io/_posts/tech/2024-03-27-sycl-portable-cuda-alternative.md

 Thanks to the review from Aksel, here are some corrections:

 1. ComputeCpp is dead after Intel acquired CodePlay
-2. AdaptiveCpp started as personal project of Aksel, but are university students paid to work on it
+2. AdaptiveCpp started as personal project of Aksel.
+Now there are university students paid to work on it along with external contributors
 3. AdaptiveCpp has extensions that DPC++ doesn't have like C++ offloading support